 Begin by addressing your staff, specifying the main roles and your recruitment plan to support the anticipated growth.
 Outline the qualifications and experience needed for each role and discuss your recruitment strategies, which may involve using job boards, referrals, or headhunters.

-Next, clearly state your waste management services's operating hours, allowing the reader to gauge the adequacy of your staffing levels.
+Next, clearly state your waste management company's operating hours, allowing the reader to gauge the adequacy of your staffing levels.
 Additionally, mention any considerations for varying opening times during peak seasons and your approach to handling customer queries outside regular operating hours.

 The key assets and intellectual property (IP) required to run your business should also be highlighted.
 If you rely on licenses, trademarks, physical structures like equipment or property, or lease agreements, ensure they are well-documented in this section.